History leader - Mr Stoddart and Mrs Greathead

 We want our children to be confident, resilient, have compassion, understand and respect differences and challenge and engage actively with historical issues, leading them to ask relevant questions and think critically when searching for answers.

-- To ensure pupils understand diversity within societies and the relationships between different groups over time.
+- History introduces pupils to diversity within societies and the relationships between different groups over time.

 - Chronology helps pupils see the ‘big picture’ of the historical narrative, enabling pupils to make connections made between different periods from the past and the present.